elm-messenger/messenger-docs/docs/component/portable.md

 Find the detailed example [here](https://github.com/linsyking/messenger-examples/tree/main/portable-components).

 Users can even make different translators for the same portable component type to implement different usages.
 And the same type of portable component can be used in different scenes by setting translators for every scene.
-See more usages about portable components in @componentgroup.
+See more usages about portable components in [Component Group](../advanced/comp#component-group).